Academic Policies and Procedures

-A student who earns a semester-based grade point average below a 2.00 or fails to successfully complete at least 67% of the course work attempted for the semester while enrolled on academic probation will be suspended for one semester and is no longer eligible to receive financial aid.
-A student who is academically suspended twice will be referred for academic and career counseling and may not be allowed to re-enter that program.
-Upon readmission, a student will be placed on academic probation for their next semester enrolled.
-Students placed on academic suspension have the right to appeal the suspension to the Vice President for Academic Affairs and to request reinstatement of eligibility.
+A student who earns a semester-based grade point average below a 2.00 or fails to successfully complete at least 67% of the course work attempted while enrolled on academic probation will be suspended for one semester and is no longer eligible to receive financial aid.
+Upon readmission, a student will be placed on academic probation for the next semester enrolled.
+Students placed on academic suspension who have demonstrated Satisfactory Academic Progress (SAP) in their most recent enrolled term have the right to appeal the suspension to the Vice President for Academic Affairs and to request reinstatement of eligibility.

 Grade Point Average Computation

 The grade point average (GPA) is a way of mathematically computing a student's academic performance.
 Grade point average (GPA) is computed by dividing the total number of grade points earned by the total number of credit hours attempted.
 To determine the total grade point for a specific course, multiply the grade value by the number of credit hours for the course.
 For example, if you take a three credit hour course and receive a grade of "A", your total grade points would be 12 (3 credit hours x 4 grade points = 12).